 The Path to Drawdown: Geothermal

 Geothermal power is a technology that converts the steam coming off of underground reservoirs of hot water into electricity.
-Some geothermal techniques reinject the condensed steam back into the underground reservoirs after being used for electricity generation, while others use geothermal steam to heat another liquid, which is used to generate electricity.
-Unlike wind and solar, geothermal power generation can take place 24-7 without disruption and under almost any weather conditions.
+Some geothermal techniques reinject the condensed steam back into the underground reservoirs after being used for electricity generation, and others use geothermal steam to heat another liquid, which is used to generate electricity.
+Unlike wind and solar, geothermal power generation can take place 24-7 without interlude and under almost any weather conditions.
 And while drilling for geothermal is expensive, the heat source itself is free.

 Geothermal power accounted for 0.34% of total global electricity generation in 2018.
 According to Project Drawdown, geothermal would have to grow to about 2.6-2.8% by 2050 for the world to be on a path to remain under 1.5ºC of warming.